ghostunnel/ghostunnel/README.md

 Ghostunnel has a notion of "status port", a TCP port (or UNIX socket) that can be used to expose status and metrics information over HTTPS.
 The status port feature can be controlled via the `--status` flag.
-Profiling endopints on the status port can be enabled with `--enable-pprof`.
+Profiling endpoints on the status port can be enabled with `--enable-pprof`.

 The X.509 certificate on the status port will be the same as the certificate